BashSupport/BashSupport/README.md

+**2016 project status: The BashSupport project will only receive fixes for critical problems**

+*BashSupport is fully developed in my spare time since 2009.
+This time is very rare.
+Development shifted from new features to bug fixes, maintenance and updates to work with new new Jetbrains product updates.
+Even this takes a lot of my available time.
+I can not ship deliver other updates of BashSupport in 2016.*

+*Please let me know if you are interested in helping with the development.
+I will accept pull requests.*

 #About
 BashSupport adds Bash language support to IntelliJ based products.
 It supports IntelliJ Ultimate and Community editions, PHPStorm, WebStorm, RubyMine, PyCharm and others.